 >

 If you’ve lost several hands in a row, you might start to feel like the next play is sure to pay off, right?
 Wrong.
 Chasing losses is a vicious cycle that often leads to riskier bets, more and more plays, and dipping into money you don’t want to part with.
 You think if you can just get one big win, all the pressure will fade away.
 But it won’t—the chase usually leads to more losses.

-Ignoring how much you play
+Hiding how much you play

 Using gambling to combat stress or as an escape

-Anger, regret or anxiety around gambling
+Feeling anger, regret or anxiety around gambling

+>